Oregon Afternoon News Digest - KTVZ

 ALSO:

-— SNOW RESCUE-CULTUS LAKE: A married couple has been rescued after becoming stranded by a snowstorm near Cultus Lake in the Deschutes National Forest.
+— SNOW RESCUE-CULTUS LAKE: Couple rescued after stranded by snowstorm near Cultus Lake in Umpqua National Forest.

 The AP-Portland, Ore.